w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::info

-For Ledger users staking directly on Ledger Live, currently, there is no option to use separate stash and controller accounts.
-That is if you stake on Ledger Live your stash account will be your controller too.
+For Ledger users staking directly on Ledger Live, currently, there is no option to use separate stash and staking proxy accounts.

 Ledger devices are now supported in [Talisman](https://talisman.xyz/) extension.
-Users can import their Ledger accounts in the extension and use them as a stash and controller.
+Users can import their Ledger accounts in the extension and use them as a stash in staking.
 You can find more information about Talisman and other wallets that officially secured funding from the treasury [here](../general/wallets-and-extensions.md).